Applications of Siegel's Lemma to a system of linear forms and its minimal points: Known lower bounds for

-Even in the case $m=1$ also available in~\cite{mosh1,mosh}, where we can obviously take $n=2$ as well, the first result is very surprising and disproved a conjecture of Lagarias~\cite{lagarias}.
+Even in the case $m=1$ also available in~\cite{mosh1,mosh}, where we can obviously take $n=2$ as well, the first result is very surprising.
 Reverse to the latter claim of the theorem, for $n=1$ the corresponding determinants formed by $m+1$ consecutive minimal points may be $0$ for $k\geq k_{0}$, see again Moshchevitin~\cite{mosh}.